Graduate Programs in Health Informatics Admission Requirements

-- Bachelor’s Degree from a regionally accredited institution or equivalent.
+- Bachelor’s degree or above from a regionally accredited institution or equivalent.

-- See International Admissions for details regarding the evaluation of international degrees for grade and degree equivalency.
+- See International Admission for details regarding the evaluation of international degrees for grade and degree equivalency.

 - Create an account for the Online Application Portal, start a new application and fill out all required fields.

-- Your will be asked to provide contact information for three references, preferably of supervisory or leadership positions.
+- You will be asked to provide contact information for three references, preferably of supervisory or leadership positions.

 - Upload all supporting documents

 - Professional Resume/CV: Must be current and include current professional roles and responsibilities

 - Request an official transcript reflecting conferral of bachelor’s degree or higher.
 Applicants with international degrees should contact an enrollment counselor for more information.